St. Peter's Cathedral (Helena, Montana)

 St. Peter's Cathedral is located in Helena, Montana, United States.
 It is the seat of the Episcopal Diocese of Montana.
 In 1990 the cathedral was added as a contributing property in the Helena Historic District.
 In 2020, it reported 499 members, 133 average attendance, and $302,749 in plate and pledge financial support.
+The cathedral reported 472 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the congregation in 2024 was $291,069 with average Sunday attendance (ASA) of 86.

 History

 The first Episcopal services were held in Helena on August 11, 1867 by Bishop Daniel Sylvester Tuttle and the Rev. E. N. Goddard.
 On March 28, 1869, Bishop Tuttle formed a Bishop's committee to establish an Episcopal mission in Helena; he celebrated Holy Eucharist in the courthouse.
 He paid $1,200 for property on Warren and Grand Streets to build a church, known as St. Peter's.
 A stone structure with a bell tower was completed for $12,000.
 Holy Eucharist was first celebrated there on October 19, 1879, and the church was consecrated on November 11, 1881.

 By 1920, St. Peter's was led by Rev. Sidney Douglass Hooker, originally from Watertown, New York, who was rector through the initial planning of the new cathedral.
 Fundraising for the present church building was begun 1927.
 Spokane, Washington architect Harold Whitehouse designed it in the English country Gothic style.
 He also crafted a myrtlewood cross for the church.
 (He was elected as a Fellow to the American Institute of Architects for his work.)

 The cornerstone was laid by Bishop William F. Faber on September 10, 1931.
 The stones for the cathedral were quarried in the Helena area.
 The new St. Peter's Church was completed for $90,000 and dedicated by Bishop Faber on Easter Sunday, March 27, 1932.
 The bell and brass altar from the first church were used in the new one.
 It was designated as the pro-cathedral for the diocese.
 In 1941, a residence for the dean was built next to the cathedral.
 It has subsequently become the Diocesan Offices, and it shares the cathedral's historic status.
 St. Peter's left its cathedral status in the mid-1990s, but returned to it in 2004.